Can a car accident settlement exceed insurance policy limits?

 There is a small exception where we can sometimes recover “bad faith” damages against the liability insurance company.
 This occurs when the insurance company, in some way, fails to protect its own insured and exposes them to an auto accident verdict in excess of the policy limit that they purchased.

-I personally litigated a case recently where the liability insurance company did not pay up when it had the chance to settle the case, and we recovered nearly four times the policy limit at trial which the insurance company had to pay.
+I personally litigated a case recently where the liability insurance company did not pay up when it had the chance to settle the case, and we recovered nearly four times the policy limit at trial which the liability insurance policy company had to pay.

 It is important to know that this is very rare and an extremely complicated process.
 In order to succeed with this strategy, you need an experienced auto accident attorney who has actually litigated bad faith lawsuits against insurance companies and knows all of the specific laws that apply.
 Your attorney will need to set up a potential claim for bad faith during the course of the car accident lawsuit.